Pasadena, Newfoundland and Labrador: Pasadena

 In 1923, Leonard Earle, a business man in St. John's, who had a small 11 acre farm on the outskirts of the city, heard about some suitable farm land on the West Coast in the Humber Valley area.
 Wanting to get into farming full-time, he decided to visit the area and attempt to purchase some land.
 He discussed the acquisition of the land with the paper company officials, but the talks foundered when it was discovered that the company did not own the land.
 Thus, Earle was forced to return to his small farm in the city.

 Ten years later, in 1933, Earle was informed that a 2500 acre block of land, the same land that he had been interested in years earlier, was for sale.
 Seizing the opportunity, he sold his St. John's farm and immediately purchased the farmland in the Humber Valley.
-In the summer of 1933, he hired a group of men from Corner Brook to build a house, and with the help of some men that came with him, he cleared the land by hand and capstan.
+In the summer of 1933, he hired a group of men from Corner Brook to build a house; with the help of some men that came with him, he cleared the land by hand and capstan.
 They built bridges and barns and planted vegetables.
 The flat fertile land and the temperate climate provided ideal conditions for growing such crops as potatoes and carrots.
 Earle decided to call this part of the Humber Valley, Pasadena, in honour of his wife, who had once lived in Pasadena, California, and also in honour of their marriage, as that is where they were married.
 The name Pasadena is derived from an Ojibwa (or Chippewa) word meaning "valley", "valley town", "key of the big valley", or "crown of the valley".

-The Earles may have been the first family to settle in Pasadena, but it wasn’t long before others became interested in the little community.
+The Earles may have been the first family to settle in Pasadena, but it was not long before others became interested in the little community.
 The first winter, the Earles were joined by Mr. and Mrs. Joseph Ryan.
 Later that same year, three section men with the Newfoundland Railway, Ned Carter, Jim Carter, and Douglas Tapp were transferred to the area.
 It was these five families that formed the nucleus of what was to become the Community of Pasadena.